 Links that appear on every page

 This is one of the huge minuses.
 If for example, you link your homepage (or any page) in all your other pages (in the footer, a sidebar or somewhere similar) every time there is an update on your site a backlink will be generated, making your site fall lower in page rankings.
-To fix this, just use nofollow and there will be no problems.
+To fix this, just use nofollow links in WordPress and there will be no problems.

 *Note that this attribute doesn’t block any user activity, so no worries there!
 The only things getting blocked are google bots.